 Mr. Frank M. Burns Jr., had been watching and admiring the boat for many years.
 In 1999, the Monteleone family passed the torch to him, knowing he had the passion and the knowledge to restore her.
 Within two days of the exchange, and under her own power, the "Le Bon Temps Roule" was moved to dry dock.
 The vessel had not been out of the water for over seven years and was making over 300 gallons of water per hour.
 Damaged material was removed and plugged.
 An area of bad planking was found, removed and replaced.
 The Cflex process seemed a prudent idea in order to preserve the vessel for many additional years.
 Shortly after moving the boat to Madisonville, friends from Halter Marine took on the task of preparing and painting the hull with Awlgrip 2000, a US Paint product.
 During the coating process all chrome rub rail was removed and replaced with flat stainless steel rails.
 All deck hardware has been systematically re-chromed.
 In the Summer of 2000, the hull was Cflexed at Trinity Yachts, at their yard in New Orleans.

 The main engines have been rebuilt and engine throttle and clutch cabling have been replaced.
 Wiring has been installed for a Mathers electronic helm control unit allowing operation of the vessel remotely.
 This greatly assists docking of the vessel.
 The vessel has three generators, which have been fully rehabilitated.
 All ship wiring was removed and replaced cabin by cabin.
 A large three phase central air conditioning unit and duct work were removed from the engine room.
 Smaller and more efficient units have been installed in each cabin.
 All sound suppression materials installed through the years have been removed from the engine room.
 This removal has revealed a beaded overhead now freshly painted bright white.
 Five new automatic Lovett bilge pumps were installed in the vessel in addition to two large emergency pumps that have been rebuilt.
 All fire extinguishers have been tested and refilled.
+A large 80 gallon air compressor was installed as an air source to a new set of Kahlenberg, T-3, triple air horns and a large, nostalgic steam whistle from the old Detla Pine Plant in Covington, Louisiana.
 New racor fuel filters have been installed on the main engines and generators.

 The forward on deck salon was modified many times during the life of the vessel.
 The last configuration was an on deck cabin and bath.
 Three layers of flooring were removed from this cabin, revealing an original two inch teak deck, which was refinished with a polyurethane product.
 Bar cabinetry was also fabricated and installed on the aft bulkhead housing entertainment equipment and a bar sink.